laurentperrinet/laurentperrinet.github.io/content/talk/2012-01-24-edinburgh/index.md

 url_pdf = "http://invibe.net/cgi-bin/index.cgi/Presentations/2012-01-24_Edinburgh"
-event = "A seminar from the Institute for Adaptive and Neural Computation (ANC)" event_url = "http://www.anc.ed.ac.uk/events/anc-dtc-seminar-laurent-perrinet" location = "IF 4.31/4.33, Institute for Adaptive and Neural Computation (ANC) @ The University of Edinburgh" projects = [ "brain-scales",] publishDate = "2012-01-01"
+event = "A seminar from the Institute for Adaptive and Neural Computation (ANC)" event_url = "http://www.anc.ed.ac.uk/events/anc-dtc-seminar-laurent-perrinet" location = "Room IF 4.31/4.33, Institute for Adaptive and Neural Computation (ANC) at the University of Edinburgh" projects = [ "brain-scales",] publishDate = "2012-01-01"
 +++